abuasiyah/Linux-learning-module-README.md/Bandit/02-Level_0-1.md

 ``` bash
 ls
 ```
-we found the *readme* file.
+We found the *readme* file.
 To display the content of the file we type the command cat followed by the file
 ``` bash
 cat readme
 ```